pajsimbulan/webportfolio/README.md

 npm run build
 ```

-This will generate a `build` folder containing the optimized build.
+This will generate a `dist` build folder containing the optimized build.
 You can then deploy the contents of this folder to your preferred hosting provider, such as `Hostinger` (my current host provider).

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or create issues to report bugs or suggest improvements.